 - For investors in a large commodities investment fund as well as the liquidator in US$ multi-million claims against Fund’s former directors and investment administrators involving allegations of deceit, conspiracy, breach of trust and fiduciary duty.

-- Acting for the Crown and Government of the Turks and Caicos Islands in USD$ very high value disputes with a Global Resorts Group.
+- Advising the Crown and Government of the Turks and Caicos Islands in USD$ very high value disputes with a Global Resorts Group.

 - Acting for Global Brand clients, including the All England Lawn Tennis Club (Wimbledon Championships) and Chelsea Football Club, in the High Court and Court of Appeal in their work to combat £multi-million ticket fraud and related contempt of court proceedings.